STRHunter/TRIM/Readme.txt

  $cat part1.txt part2.txt part3.txt > 'Bagging_classifier_at_k=7.txt'

- ***It should be also be note that the filenames should be like 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' as these two filenames are used by TRIMEC to load its training data.
+ ***It is to be note that the filenames should be 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' for proper working of TRIMEC.

  To run the executable file 'TRIMEC': $./TRIMEC

- A typical instance of the TRIMEC is as
+ A typical instance of the executalbe 'TRIMEC' is as

  .......................................................